-Kin-Kit (Ben) Li joined the Department of Social and Behavioural Sciences (formerly Department of Applied Social Studies at City University of Hong Kong since 2009.
+Kin-Kit (Ben) Li joined the Department of Social and Behavioural Sciences (formerly Department of Applied Social Studies) at City University of Hong Kong since 2009.
 He received his Ph.D. in sport and exercise psychology from Oregon State University in 2008.
 His research interests include sport and exercise psychology, physical activity promotion, social gerontology, health communication, time perspective, and life-course theories.

 Award and Achievement